 Throughout his studies, he obtained support from the Alexander von Humboldt Foundation, Studienstiftung des Deutschen Volkes, Förderverein of the HfM “Hanns Eisler”, La Caixa/DAAD and the Peter Eötvös Foundation.

-Macbeth Underworld in Paris
+Macbeth Underworld in Paris and Rouen

 chamber opera in 13 scenes after a libretto of Deborah Kötting